 A slip, trip or fall accident can happen anywhere.
 It could happen at work, or in a public place.

 It doesn’t matter where the incident occurred if you sustain dislocation injuries from a slip, trip or fall, and the accident was the responsibility of another party, you can claim compensation.

-If the accident happened at work as a result of the negligent actions of your employer, you may be able to claim compensation from your employer for your dislocation injury.
+If the accident happened at work as a result of your employer’s negligent actions, you might be able to claim compensation from your employer for your dislocation injury.
 For accidents that occur in public places such as shopping malls, in the street, at a public library or any other commercial location, you may be able to claim compensation from the business owner or the local council.

-Road traffic accidents are a very common occurrence in the UK.
+Road traffic accidents are a widespread occurrence in the UK.
 In 2015 alone, there were at least 186,209 reported cases of road accident casualties.

 The forceful impact with another vehicle or objects during an accident may cause the bones to move out of their regular position.
-If another road user hits you with their car as a pedestrian or while you were driving your own car, you can claim for compensation from the guilty party as long as there is proof that you were not partially or fully responsible for the accident.
-If you were in a taxi, bus or any other form of public transport and the driver was negligent, it’s possible to claim compensation from the service operator.
+If another road user hits you with their car as a pedestrian or while you were driving your own vehicle, you can claim for compensation from the guilty party as long as there is proof that you were not partially or fully responsible for the accident.
+If you were in a taxi, bus or any other form of public transport and the driver was negligent.
+It’s possible to claim compensation from the service operator.

 The good thing is that you don’t have to bear the costs alone.
 If another road user was negligent and exposed you to dislocation injuries from the impact of an accident, you may claim compensation from them.